 The cabin attendant at the top of the stairs did not check our boarding passes.
 Her welcome felt a little perfunctory.
 I did not feel any of the warmth I experience with airlines in the kingdom of Thailand or Malaysia Airlines or Singapore Airlines.

 On board: 9/10

 The ATR 72 is a twin-engine turboprop.
-This ATR serial number RDPL-34225 is less than three years old.
+This ATR registration number RDPL-34225 is less than three years old.
 It looked very fresh and clean.

 Lao Airlines has 70 seats on the plane in a one class layout with a seat pitch of 31″ and width of 17″.
 There is a single lavatory at the rear of the plane.